Fed's Powell says new lending programs to launch by June 1

 AP Economics Writers

-WASHINGTON (AP) — Federal Reserve Chair Jerome Powell said Tuesday that the Fed's lending programs for medium-sized businesses and state and local governments would begin operating by the end of this month.
+Federal Reserve Chair Jerome Powell said Tuesday, May 19, that the Fed's lending programs for medium-sized businesses and state and local governments would begin operating by the end of this month.

 For access to this article please sign in or subscribe.